-7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year

-Following demands from teachers, the IQAC recommended introduction of ICT in classroom teaching.
-The management approved the purchase of audio-visual aids.

-7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals)

-SEE ANNEXURE II

-\Provide the details in annexure (annexure need to be numbered as i, ii,iii)

-7.4 Contribution to environmental awareness / protection

-The NSS volunteers plant trees within the campus from time to time that maintains biodiversity and facilitates carbon sequestration as well.
+7.1 Innovations introduced during this academic year which have created a positive impact on the functioning of the institution.
+Give details.
+Organisation of departmental seminars and extended lectures by eminent resource persons.
+7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the beginning of the year Following demands from teachers, the IQAC recommended introduction of departmental seminars and extended lectures in classroom teaching.
+The management approved the proposal, and requested the Principal to implement the recommendation.
+7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals) SEE ANNEXURE II Provide the details in annexure (annexure need to be numbered as i, ii,iii) 7.4 Contribution to environmental awareness / protection The NSS volunteers plant trees within the campus from time to time that maintains biodiversity and facilitates carbon sequestration as well.
 The gardens of the campus are maintained by paid staff under the supervision of the college authority.
 Cutting down standing trees on the college ground has been strictly prohibited so as to prevent carbon emission which can be regarded as a first step towards the achievement of carbon neutrality.
 Solid wastes are disposed in closed containers stationed at various points within the college premises which are regularly cleaned away by paid staff.
 E-wastes are stored in a separate area within the college which are to be disposed with the municipality at regular intervals.
 The college has installed a high-grade generator which supplements the electricity supply during power-cuts keeping the carbon emission at a bare minimum.
 7.5 Whether environmental audit was conducted?
+Yes No